vipin2310/LightsOut-python/README.md

 # LightsOut-python
 Project for advanced software engineering which implements the game "Lights Out" in Python.
-In the game thee player is supposed to click on the lights and switch all of them off by clicking on it.
+In the game the player is supposed to click on the lights and switch all of them off by clicking on it.
 The difficulty is that each light is connected to its neighbors and switches them on/off as well.
 This results in an interesting riddle to solve random generated problems in a grid with the least amount of moves possible.